eloicasamayor/expenses_app/README.md

 - It takes as much width as its children needs.
 - Alignment: for column, vertical is the mainAxis and hotizontal is the crossAxis.
 We can configure aligmnet with crossAxisAlignment and mainAxisAligment.
 - Every child has as height as it needs or as we asign it to have
-#### SingleChildScrollView
+### SingleChildScrollView
-- It gives it child the scrolling funcionality
+- It gives its children scrolling funcionality
-#### SizedBox
+### SizedBox
-It's like a Container that you can set height and width.
-The diference is that you can not define a child.
+Like a Container but you can define no child.
 It's commonly used as a separator, providing space between elements.
-#### FittedBox
+### FittedBox
 A widget To prevent a widget to grow if the content grows.

-### Row / Colum Children
-To configure how children should use the space.
-#### Flexible
+### Flexible
 It forces its childs to expand.
 We can configure it with with:
 - fit:
   - FlexFit.tight -> to fill all the available space.
 If there were multiple Flexible widgets, they would share the space in equal parts.